yanzewu/pywp/README.md

     app.parse_args()
     app.run()

-Then your script can accepts command line args just like PyWP itself.
+Then your script can accept command line args just like PyWP itself.
 Note it cannot accept the `--potential` argument, as the potential is already specified when building the app.

 ### Way 3: Running as a script